raspberrypilearning/sell-me-something/en/step_5.md

 --- task ---

-**Test:** Look at your website.
+**Test:** Look at your landing page.
 Is there anything else you could do to make people pay attention to your product or idea?

 [[[image-not-displayed]]]